Liz Smith (politician): Early life and sporting career

-Parliament
+Smith was appointed Commander of the Order of the British Empire (CBE) in the 2024 New Year Honours for services to sport.

+Political career

 Smith was narrowly beaten (by just 48 votes) to the Perth seat at the 2001 General Election by the SNP's Annabelle Ewing.
 She made The Herald Scottish Politician of the Year shortlist for 'The One to Watch' in 2007.
-Smith acted as campaign manager for Murdo Fraser in his leadership election campaign in 2011.
+Smith acted as campaign manager for Murdo Fraser in his leadership election campaigns in 2011 and 2024.

+Member of the Scottish Parliament

 She was first elected to the Scottish Parliament for the Mid Scotland and Fife electoral region in 2007 and re-elected in 2011 and 2016, having earlier stood unsuccessfully for the Parliament of the United Kingdom at the 2001 UK general election in the Perth constituency, where she missed out to the SNP by just 48 votes.
 She stood as a constituency candidate in the Perth constituency at the Scottish Parliament in 2007 and again in the newly established Perthshire South and Kinross-shire constituency in both 2011 and 2016, missing out by 1,422 votes in 2016.

-Smith is shadow cabinet secretary for education and skills.
+Smith is shadow cabinet secretary for Social Security.

-She sits on the Education and Skills Committee of the Scottish Parliament.

-She is also the chair of the Parliament's Cross Party Group on Colleges and Universities and co-chairs the Cross Party Group on Sport.
+She is also the chair of the Parliament's Cross Party Group on Colleges and Universities, chair of the Cross Party Group on Sport and chair of the Cross Party Group on Outdoor Education.

-Controversy

-Smith was criticised in 2018 by Holyrood's standards committee for forwarding a confidential dossier on allegations of bullying at George Watson's College to the school.
-Smith, who was a governor of the school at the time, forwarded an e-mail about bullying allegations to the chairman of the board of governors at the school and to its principal.
-The documents detailed specific allegations about the treatment of their child.
-Parents claimed Smith had disclosed information to others to which she had privileged access as an MSP.
+Smith currently has a Member’s Bill in Parliament which would deliver all children with the opportunity to experience residential outdoor education.

+On 25 February 2025, Smith announced she would stand down at the 2026 Scottish Parliament election.